SafiUllahAshfaq/interviews-learning/open-questions.md

 -   for in vs for of, difference and pro cons?
 -   symbol in JS?
 -   promises long chaining scenarios?
+-   How hoisting works?
+-   Abstraction in JS?
+-   OOP in JS how?
+-   How to specify access levels for variables in JS?
+-   How many level of overriding can be done?

 ## Team Lead